emmajanedrews/base-template/_posts/2017-12-01-what-do-buyers-expect-from-a-listing.md

 So, what about upgrades to your property?
 If you are thinking about selling at some point later on, there are a few ways you can prepare now.&nbsp;

 One upgrade that will definitely attract buyers is the installation of a smart thermostat.
-Smart thermostats allow you to remotely control heating and cooling in your home, and aren’t that much more expensive than a normal thermostat.
+Smart thermostats allow you to remotely control heating and cooling in your home and aren’t that much more expensive than a normal thermostat.
 Also, home surveillance systems can be a big plus.

 {% include pullquote.html %}